1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Your plan should include provisions for protecting individuals who need to work alone in isolated or high-risk locations—security professionals refer to this class of individuals as “lone workers.”

-You also need to account for individuals of varying capabilities and those who might need assistance.
+You must also account for individuals of varying capabilities and those needing assistance.
 For example, make sure your procedures can accommodate individuals with disabilities, older individuals, or those in poor health, such as with asthma or injuries that might limit their mobility.

 4. Thoroughly document all of your policies

 Document everything important about your safety plan.
-Everyone should be on the same page about what needs to happen day-to-day and during emergencies to stay safe.
+Everyone should be on the same page about what must happen daily and during emergencies to stay safe.
 This policy portion of your safety plan should include:

 • Essential roles, like health and safety officer and emergency managers